zcmarcus/CuriousCatBehavior/DesignDocuments/WeeklyReflections.md

 #### SPRING BREAK (*Week of 03/16/2020*)

 ###### Individual Project
-    As COVID-19 response has turned most all of our lives upside-down as of late, I've found little time to finalize implementation of Google Signin (w/ the back end) or look ahead at starting work with the Youtube Data API.
+    As COVID-19 response has turned most all of our lives upside-down, I've found little time to finalize implementation of Google Signin (w/ the back end) or look ahead at starting work with the Youtube Data API.
     I did manage to incrementally flesh out the rest of my entities and a good amount of basic unit tests, but I have not had enough time to put into the project.

 ###### Enterprise Java Work
+    More leraning about consuming APIs.
+Getting a better grasp on processing JSON response data using Jackson and the handy RoboPOJOGenerator, which allows for rapid generation of POJOs from JSON.

+#### Week 9 (*Week of 03/23/2020*)

+###### Individual Project
+    Fully integrating Google Sign-in with the back-end proved to be quite frustrating, so I have removed it from the project.
+Perhaps I will implement in V2, but for now, it is not vital to the success of the application.
+    Returning focus to implementing the YouTube Data API, which is key to application functionality.

+###### Enterprise Java Work
+    Formed a group for a team project, which will offer a web service aimed at assiting Slack workspace owners with templating and creating new workspaces from existing ones.
+Helped with initial setup tasks including: initiation of a project git repo, creation of a test Slack workspace, and collecting of user research data.